JPL-IMCE/imce.sbt.plugin/README.md

-# SECAE SBT Plugin for MBEE projects in Scala, Java, AspectJ.
+# SBT Plugin for Java, Scala, AspectJ projects

 The [Simple Build Tool](http://www.scala-sbt.org "SBT") is an extensible system for building packaged artifacts (typically jars, zips, ...) from un-packaged